 Here’s another highly-rated set that’ll get you started inking.
 Called the “Essential Set,” this collection of six colors feature super-fine pigments that are water-resistant and made for drawing—as well as stamping and collage.
 Because the inks are more viscous than India ink, these acrylics don’t work as well with nibs.

-Take your pen and ink drawing skills even further with online classes from Bluprint.
+Take your pen and ink drawing skills even further with online classes from Skillshare.